dmorehouse/jets-docs/_docs/assets/importmap/how-it-works.md

 Once we pass the single point-of-entry, the cycle repeats itself.

 1. Javascript import some file
-2. Back to importmap
+2. Back to the importmap definition
-3. Javascript import some file - possibly again until no more import keywords
+3. Javascript import some file - possibly continue again until there no more import keywords

 It's interesting to note that everything you've seen aside from the initial helper `<%= javascript_importmap_tags %>` done with **pure Javascript**.
-Everything that was necessary calculated ahead of time to generate the HTML script importmap tag and kick off the single point-of-entry `import "application"`` javascript call.
+Everything that's necessary was calculated ahead of time to generate the HTML script importmap tag and kick off the single point-of-entry `import "application"` javascript call.

 ## Ruby DSL: config/importmap.rb